JohnHou2017/OpenChat/README.md

 ## Servers
 ```
-1. Chat Server: an Express server for client and agency communicationmain, listen at https://localhost:443
+1. Chat Server: an Express server for client and agency communicationmain, listen at https://localhost:443.
-2. Agency Server: an Express server for an agency to login to serve client chat request, listen at http://localhost:7000.
+2. Agency Server: an Express server for an agency to login and serve client, listen at http://localhost:7000.
-3. View Server:an Express server for customer service to login to view chat records, listen at http://localhost:3000
+3. View Server:an Express server for customer service to login to view chats, listen at http://localhost:3000.
 4. Database Server: an Mongodb server, listen at default port: 27017.
 ```
 ## Chat Server
 ```
 This is main server, a proxy server to server communication request between a client or visitor and a agent.
 ```
-### HTTPS Express Server
+#### HTTPS Express Server
 ```
 // import https module
 var https = require('https');